elastic/rally/docs/install.rst

    Depending on your system setup you may need to prepend this command with ``sudo``.

 If you get errors during installation, it is probably due to the installation of ``psutil`` which we use to gather system metrics like CPU utilization.
-Please check the `installation instructions of psutil <https://github.com/giampaolo/psutil/blob/master/INSTALL.rst>`_ in this case.
-Keep in mind that Rally is based on Python 3 and you need to install the Python 3 header files instead of the Python 2 header files on Linux.
+Please ensure that you have installed the Python development package as documented in the prerequisites section above.

 Non-sudo Install
 ----------------